By Ohio.org Staff

 Use those outside voices inside at local kids cafes and play places.
 Spots like Sky Zone + Trampoline Park (with locations in Dayton and Toledo) have gift cards available.
 And you can use gift cards from places like Tree of Life Play + Cafe in Hilliard for cafe items, activity kits or whenever playtime resumes.

 Don't get all booked up, tackle that TBR list with gift cards to local Ohio bookstores.
-Or pick up a book that's by a local author or set in Ohio - like these new releases: "Betty" by Tiffany McDaniel, "Cuyahoga" by Pete Beatty and "Ready Player Two" by Ernest Cline (the sequel to "Ready Player One").
+Or pick up a book that's by a local author or set in Ohio - like these new releases: "Betty" by Tiffany McDaniel or "Cuyahoga" by Pete Beatty.
 If you can't choose, try the "Mystery Box" from German Village's The Book Loft in Columbus.

 There's no record scratch when you buy vinyl from local record stores.
 Check out albums from musicians featuring covers designed by Ohio artists.
 For example, pick up a copy of the latest album from Midwest singers Mungbean, whose vinyl cover was designed by Columbus-based artist Dre McLoead.
 Or New Orleans band Lawn, whose album cover was also designed by a Columbus-based artist: Annie Russell (known as Secret Lunch).